tagirsabirov/tagir.github.io/_posts/2019-06-01-volunteer-hunters-point.md

 permalink: /blog/volunteering-hunters-point/
 layout: blog
 ---
 At school, we have to volunteer the number of hours equivalent to our grade number.
 In 7th grade, I had to do seven hours.
 I chose to do volunteer of those hours planting trees at a nursery in hunters point, because I thought my time spent there would make a difference.
-Is an image:
+At that nursery, I helped replant bushes, rip out weeds, and help move wood.
+Here is an image:

 <p align="center">
 	<img src="/assets/blog/volunteer-hunters-point/me-planting.jpg" alt="Me Planting" class="img-responsive">